Skip to main content

 Artificial Sweeteners and Ultra-Processed Foods May Worsen NAFLD

-Sugar substitutes like aspartame, sucralose, and saccharin are often promoted as weight-loss alternatives, but excessive consumption may negatively impact gut microbiota balance and hepatic glucose metabolism.
+Sugar substitutes like aspartame, sucralose, and saccharin are often promoted as weight-loss alternatives, but excessive consumption may negatively impact gut balance and long-term metabolic health.
 Ultra-processed foods, high in preservatives and trans fats, further contribute to oxidative stress, inflammation, and hepatic dysfunction.

 Cooking Methods That Increase Liver-Damaging Compounds

 Deep frying and grilling at high temperatures can create advanced glycation end-products (AGEs) and polycyclic aromatic hydrocarbons (PAHs), which increase oxidative stress and hepatic fat accumulation.
-Switching to steaming, baking, or sautéing with healthy oils can help reduce liver inflammation and improve lipid metabolism.
+Choosing better methods like steaming or baking not only improves digestion but also supports cleaner liver-friendly eating habits over time.

 Conclusion